Classical Studies majors typically take the following courses in the fall semester of their first year:

 - A 100-level or 200-level classics course (CLAS)

-- A foreign language; Greek (GR) or Latin (LAT) encouraged but not required (see below)
+- A foreign language; Greek (GR) or Latin (LAT) strongly encouraged (see below)

 - A liberal arts foundations course; a course toward a minor, certificate, or other focus area; or a free elective.

 Your major requires you to complete the study of a foreign language through the intermediate level.
-While many Classical Studies majors study Greek or Latin to fulfill their language requirement, Catholic University also teaches the following languages that satisfy this requirement: Arabic, Chinese, French, German, Irish, Italian, and Spanish.
-If you are interested in learning a language not listed here, consult with your advisor.
+Most Classical Studies majors study Greek or Latin to fulfill their language requirement, and often take some coursework in the other language as well.
+But Catholic University also teaches other languages that satisfy this requirement and you may choose among these instead if you prefer.

 If you have previously studied a foreign language and are interested in continuing with that same language, or if you can demonstrate fluency in a foreign language, you should complete the modern language placement exam or the Greek and Latin placement exam.